bachmmmar/PTPIPCameraSync/README.md

 4. Install python-requests: `sudo apt-get install -y python-requests`
 5. Use the Public id to subscribe to the service on smartphone.

+## Tips
+* Ensure the camera timeout is high enogh >5min
+* Configure camera to create new folder every day.
+This ensures files are synchronized even if the counter in  the camera has ben reseted to factory defaults.